How To Setup A Great Personal Trainer Website That Will Get You Clients

 This website, owned by a former student of ours, is a very good example of a personal trainer website.
 It’s appearance and layout strikes a perfect balance between giving users immediate access to what they want and promoting the business and its services.

-That data entry form is visible on all pages of the website and attention grabbing in its bright purple box.
+That data entry form is visible on all pages of the website and attention-grabbing in its bright purple box.
 Having a data capture point like this is good practice and enables people to get in touch with you as well as the option to call or email you.
 Once a user has submitted their contact details, you have successfully started a customer base that you can sell to.

 The owners of this particular website have chosen not to display a price list anywhere on the site.
-This is optional and some people will want to publish prices but on this site they are forcing users to establish contact with them in order to get a quote.
+This is optional and some people will want to publish prices but on this site, they are forcing users to establish contact with them in order to get a quote.
 The Feefo button on the right displays client reviews and does it in a popup window so users don’t leave the website to read them.

-The videos adorning the right sidebar allow the company to tell users about different aspects of their services without needing to display extra text on the page, allowing the text area in the centre to be devoted entirely to talking about the company’s mission statement and why they’re unique.
+The videos adorning the right sidebar allow the company to tell users about different aspects of their services without needing to display extra text on the page, allowing the text area in the center to be devoted entirely to talking about the company’s mission statement and why they’re unique.

-The interactive Google map at the bottom shows people exactly where the company is located, and acts as a local identifier that will increase the likelihood of Google placing the website high in local search results, increasing the flow of visitors and potential customers to the website.
+The interactive Google map at the bottom shows people exactly where the company is located and acts as a local identifier that will increase the likelihood of Google placing the website high in local search results, increasing the flow of visitors and potential customers to the website.

 Notice also the way that buttons and links to social networks are displayed prominently at the top and bottom of the website next to their phone number.
 This website is not just advertising a company and its services, it’s passively building a long-term audience for that company.

 There is a blog which seems to get updated regularly with interesting and original content.
-The website is setup in WordPress and is fully mobile responsive.
+The website is

-This is a good example of a personal trainer website that puts an emphasis on the brand identity and conveys the owner’s personal training philosophy.
+his is a good example of a personal trainer website that puts an emphasis on the brand identity and conveys the owner’s personal training philosophy.